GUARANTEED DEPARTURES

 - 3 meals a day (breakfast, lunch and dinner with tea or coffee) during the trek and climbing period;

-- All camping equipment in Base camp;
+- All camping equipment is in Base Camp.

 - 30kg baggage allowance during trekking (with porters 2:1);